redooor/redminportal/README.md

 # Change log

-## Under Development, Version 0.1.6 (latest v0.1 branch)
+## Version 0.1.6
 Minor enhancement and bug fixes.

 ### Important:
 If you're upgrading from <= v0.1.5, please refer to the [Upgrade Guide](#upgrade-guide).

 The translation enhancement in Category, Module, Media, Product, Promotion and Portfolio introduces a different way of storing the data.

-Translation data will be lost when you upgrade to v0.1.6.
+**Translation data will be lost when you upgrade to v0.1.6.**

 ### Enhancements:
 1. Added a new column "active" to pricelists table.
 To allow disabling pricelist without affecting existing subscribers. (issue #78)